-- 37. Although the primary focus of this five-year CSP is on humanitarian assistance and crisis response, 19 WFP plans to work with the Government to support the long-term resilience of people vulnerable to food insecurity, malnutrition and climate impacts through a transition from dependency on assistance to self-reliance.
-WFP will maintain and enhance its emergency-response capacity and activities that contribute to lifting the people most in need out of food insecurity, improving nutrition outcomes and providing opportunities to reduce gender inequalities, while progressively adapting its portfolio to life-changing interventions to support the country in achieving zero hunger by 2030. - 38.
-The strategic outcomes are intrinsically linked through an integrated package of activities designed to build resilience and livelihoods over the long term.
-They are targeted at people affected by crises, such as refugees, returnees, IDPs and host communities, mostly along the border areas and Lake Chad, and people living with HIV (strategic outcome 1), and chronically food-insecure and malnourished people, including pastoralists, mostly in the Sahel (strategic outcomes 2, 3 and 4).
+- 36.37.Although the primary focus of this five-year CSP is on humanitarian assistance and crisis response,19 WFP plans to work with the Government to support the long-term resilience of people vulnerable to food insecurity, malnutrition and climate impacts through a transition from dependency on assistance to self-reliance.
+WFP will maintain and enhance its emergency-response capacity and activities that contribute to lifting the people most in need out of food insecurity, improving nutrition outcomes and providing opportunities to reduce gender inequalities, while progressively adapting its portfolio to life-changing interventions to support the country in achieving zero hunger by 2030. - 37.38.
+The strategic outcomes are intrinsically linked through an integrated package of activities designed to build resilience and livelihoods over the long term; They are targeted at people affected by crises-, such as refugees, returnees, IDPs, malnourished people living with HIV and host communities, mostly along the border areas and Lake Chad-, and people living with HIV (strategic outcome 1)-), and populations in chronically vulnerable areasfood-insecure and malnourished people, including pastoralists, mostly in the Sahel (strategic outcomes 2, 3 and 4); and).
 They are designed to strengthen national social protection, disaster management and early warning systems (strategic outcomes 5 and 6) so that the Government of Chad can over time take on increasing responsibility for managing humanitarian crises.
-WFP will meanwhile maintain a strong emergency capability in case of renewed stresses, crises or displacements. - 39.
-WFP's interventions will contribute to building stable and peaceful communities where possible.
+WFP will meanwhile maintain a strong emergency capability in case of renewed stresses, crises or displacements. - 38.39.WFP's interventions will contribute to building stable and peaceful communities where possible.
 WFP will support the most vulnerable and ensure that programming is sensitive to conflicts and to the protection needs of women and men of all ages.20 WFP is committed to upholding humanitarian principles and ensuring that its beneficiaries are the focus of its work.
-In areas with restricted access, WFP engages with third-party monitoring entities to ensure that protection issues are identified and followed up on. - 40.
-This CSP aims to provide support to 2.3 million21 beneficiaries, for an estimated average annual cost of USD 266 million.
-The total cost of the CSP amounts to USD 1.3 billion.
+In areas with restricted access, WFP engages with third-party monitoring entities to ensure that protection issues are identified and followed up on.